JemDobro/asset-manager-client/README.md

 The landing page houses the login form, and the dashboard.

 ###App opens with always visible header and log in form/create account

 ![Login](img/Login.PNG)

 ###Successfully creating account will automatically log user in, log out button will appear in header

 ![CreateAccount](img/CreateAccount.PNG)

 ###Successful login opens dashboard

 ![Dashboard](img/Dashboard1.PNG)

 ###Clicking Request Assets opens request form

 ![RequestForm](img/RequestForm.PNG)

 ###Fill out request form and submit will add request to dashboard with a pending status

 ![FilledRequestForm](img/FilledRequestForm.PNG)

 ###Dashboard with new request added

 ![DashboardPostRequest](img/DashboardPostRequest.PNG)

-###Clicking cancel on pending request will cancel the request
+###Clicking cancel on pending request will cancel the

 ![DashboardPostCancel](img/DashboardPostCancel.PNG)

 ###Clicking resubmit on cancelled request will resubmit the request

 ![DashboardPostResubmit](img/DashboardPostResubmit.PNG)